-A joint investigation by the police and prosecutors is ongoing into the captain, crew members and the owner of the marine company is currently underway
+A joint investigation by the police and prosecutors is ongoing into the captain, crew members.

 And, with the Korean public following the probe very closely, much attention is on the daily findings of the investigation team.